-Such is especially the case with the B vitamin family – a key player in maintaining optimal health and keeping you energized.
-The B vitamin family is made up of eight B vitamins that are water soluble, which means they are excreted from the body daily and must be replenished on a regular basis.
+Such is especially true with the B vitamin family – a key player in maintaining optimal health and keeping you energized.
+The B vitamin family is made up of eight B vitamins that are water-soluble, which means they are excreted from the body daily and must be replenished on a regular basis.

 Although they are commonly recognized as a group and often work together in the body, each of the B vitamins performs unique and important functions.
 Additionally, the different types of B vitamins all come from different types of foods.